pjmaninang/Coffee-Shop-Sales-Excel-Tableau-Project/README.md

 ## Project Overview

-Maven Roasters, a fictional coffee shop with three store locations in New York, is wanting to analyze it's sales and revenue data from the first half of the year in 2023.
+Maven Roasters, a fictional coffee shop with three store locations in New York, is wanting to analyze its sales and revenue data from the first half of the year in 2023.

 The company has provided a substantial amount of transactional data from January 2023 - June 2023 based on product offerings amongst the three different locations.
 This project analyzes and visualizes this transactional data in order to uncover critical insights that will help to improve Maven Roaster's success.